 This eco-conscious company opts for the promise of special offers delivered to your inbox rather than a custom offer on-site.
 They target anyone not yet subscribed to their newsletter, and the pop-up feels like an invitation to their club that helps build brand loyalty.

 Personalization doesn’t end on your website.
-Once you’ve captured user data, you can leverage it in your email marketing.
-The simplest example is to use the first name in your emails.
+Once you’ve captured user data, you can leverage it to further the personalized shopping experience in your email marketing.
+The simplest example is to use your customer's first name in emails.
 This small touch can make a big difference in your overall conversion rates.